Notice of Privacy Practices

 I. Introduction to the Privacy Notice

-This Notice describes the privacy practices of Aria Health including Aria Health Physician Services, Professional Home Health Services, and the physicians that are on the Medical Staff of Aria Health when these individuals or practices are providing services to you as a patient of Aria Health.
+This Notice describes the privacy practices of Aria Health including its medical facilities.
+Aria Health Physician Services, Professional Home Health Services, and the physicians that are on the Medical Staff of Aria Health when these individuals are providing services to you as a patient of Aria Health.

 This Notice also relates to: